AriFordsham/GHCWiki/type-functions-status.md

 **Debugging of type families:**

-1. Allow overlapping instances disambiguated by textual order if they are in the same modul (maybe only when an extra flag is given).
-Instances from differnt modules still need to have coinciding rhses if they overlap.
+1. Allow toplevel equalities disambiguated by textual order by way of type instance ... where {} declarations.
+Instances from different modules still need to have coinciding rhses if they overlap.
+1. Allow repeated variable occurrences in lhses of type instances (see paper).
 1. Replacing GADT refinements by explicit equality constraints:

   - CLEANUP: